Pennsylvania SNAP provides monthly cash benefits to eligible low income Pennsylvanians to help them buy the food they need for good health.

-Benefits range from a minimum of $192 to a maximum of $362 for a family of three but may vary based on household’s size and income.
+Benefits range from a minimum of $281 per household member to a maximum of $740 for a family of three but may vary based on household’s size and net income.

-Unless otherwise exempted, you’re required to register for work, accept an offer of suitable work, and take part in an employment and training program for a minimum of 30 hours a week to maintain eligibility for SNAP.
+Unless otherwise exempted, you’re required to register for work or take part in an employment and training program for a minimum of 30 hours a week to maintain eligibility for SNAP.

 In order to qualify for SNAP, you must meet the following eligibility requirements: